georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 5. If the action is not decreased, keep the new configuration with probability exp(􀀀(Snew 􀀀 Sold)), otherwise restore the old configuration.

-(d) Calculate a sample of N_cf configurations.
+iv.
+Calculate a sample of N_cf configurations.
 There are two equivalent ways to do this:

 - Perform steps (a) - (c) and take the last configuration for your sample, repeat this N_cf times.